ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/configuration.md

 `volumes`: Map of *source*:*target* paths to bind-mount in the container.
+If the *source* is literally `tmpfs`, we will mount a tmpfs filesystem (with a default size of 64MB) instead.

 `root` (boolean, default: false): if set, the container will run as root, instead of the dedicated service-level user.
 Enabling this